BenSmithers/spacemap/README.md

  - Trade routes between systems are generated for different trade goods.
  - AI ships populate the map.
 They will start from a system, sampled from how "wealthy" systems in the sector are, and choose some destination (preferring established routes).
 AI ships carry cargo based off their home world's availability.
  - AI ships will step towards their destination as you step the clock forwards.
 When they arrive at their destination, a new ship is generated after sampling from the world.

+# Modifications Needed

+Ship movement changes.
+    - should keep track of ship movement within a hex (from region to region)
+    - ships should be in metaspace while travelling, rather than waiting at one hex and teleporting to the next
+    - When two ships/fleets pass between the same region, an interaction between them should be decided
+    - *fleets* should move around and be composed of ships.
+    - ships shouldn't be deleted after arriving somewhere, they instead should just decide on a new destination.
+The destination should be based on where it expects to sell its goods for the most profit.
+    - sufficiently damaged fleets someties will return to a friendly port to repair.
+Military ones will always do so, and this is free.
+Privately owned ships instead must pay.
+    - Fleets keep track of their owner's finances.
+    - A station's category decides the maximum Credits/day worth of work can be done.
+Ships need regular maintenance, and so this is a soft cap on the number of ships a sector can support
+    - Update the route-finding to be able to make larger steps depending on the drive rating.
+Cost should be number of days to get somewhere and dependent on drive rating, fuel bunkers, and fuel scoops.
+The route will be mapped out on the HexID level, and then intermediate steps will be inserted added after that

+Starports are now separate from planets, but really be interlinked.
+I think the starport should have an associated planet that it draws desireability/tags from.
+A `Terminal` will be some entity, also tied to a planet, from which passengers and trade goods are drawn.
+There could therefore be a terminal on a planets surface or a spaceport.

+# station work speed factor
+    A 10
+    B 4
+    C 2
+    D 1
+    E 0
+    X 0